 easy to whip around the rink, and generally fall down

 less, since they have a lower center of gravity.

 - Who can join Oil City Derby Girls?

-You must be 18 or over, and have
+You must be female, 18 or over, and have

 health insurance to skate in the league.
+There is also a men's team for males 18 and over.
 Men and women

-18 and over can also join as referees, announcers, coaches,
+18 and over can join as referees, announcers, coaches,

 stagehands or general help.
 Anyone of any age can help